-- Ms. Maxine Hensel led the internal business case development of Soteria Reinsurance and is serving as the Chief Operating Officer and Head of Business Development.
-She brings over seventeen years of related professional experience in strategic advisory and structured finance banking.
-Most recently, Ms. Hensel was a Senior Vice President of the Asset Management division in Fidelity Consulting where she led the strategic development of all Asset Management consulting projects and executed on priority initiatives for the firm. - Prior to that, Ms. Hensel was at McKinsey & Company where she led creative problem solving and analysis for strategic and operational initiatives across various industries.
-Earlier in her career, Ms. Hensel worked at Lehman Brothers where she led the deal execution process and structured securities for monthly \$1 billionplus transactions. - Ms. Hensel graduated from the Wharton School of Business at the University of Pennsylvania and holds an undergraduate degree in Economics and Applied Math from Yale University.
+- Ms. Maxine Hensel is the COO and Head of Business Development for Soteria Reinsurance with primary responsibility for business operations, strategy, and business development.
+She brings twenty years of related professional experience in strategic advisory and structured finance banking.
+Most recently, Ms. Hensel was a Senior Vice President in Fidelity Consulting where she led the Asset Management Practice and executed on priority initiatives for the firm.
+Maxine led the internal business case development of Soteria Reinsurance. - Prior to that, Ms. Hensel was at McKinsey & Company where she led strategic and operational initiatives across various industries.
+Earlier in her career, Ms. Hensel worked at Lehman Brothers where she led the deal execution process and structured securities for \$50+ billion- transactions. - Ms. Hensel received her MBA from the Wharton School of Business at the University of Pennsylvania and holds an undergraduate degree in Economics and Applied Math from Yale University.